-- Most of the shopping centres do not perform as well as the market indicators for secondary/tertiary retail yields of 10-11.5%, with particular focus required on The Denes, Bennettsgate, Rossgate, The Heights, and Long Chaulden. - Performance of retail and industrial units, which comprise around half the portfolio, are lower than market levels, which are 10-11.5% for retail and over 10% for industrial units. - 2.26 The Council has taken decisions about the type of occupier/tenant mix in some of the neighbourhood centres to sustain local services and meet community needs.
-The Property Management Board will need to be clear about the objectives of this type of facility going forward so there is an understanding of how the property performs against clear criteria.
+- particular focus required on The Denes, Bennettsgate, Rossgate, The Heights, and Long Chaulden. - Performance of retail and industrial units, which comprise around half the portfolio, are lower than market levels, which are 10-11.5% for retail and over 10% for industrial units. - 2.26 The Council has taken decisions about the type of occupier/tenant mix in some of the neighbourhood centres to sustain local services and meet community needs.
+The Property Management Board will review the objectives of this type of facility going forward and determine clear criteria to monitor performance.